Frequently Asked Questions

 We're still getting ramped up to be able to effectively leverage volunteers, so the best way to help at the moment is to donate, and help raise awareness about Homeward Bound and our mission by telling your friends and neighbors about us.
 If you're interested in volunteering or helping in other ways, you can email firstname.lastname@example.org or fill out out our contact form.
 Also be sure and follow us on Facebook to keep up to date on the latest news and events.

 Yes, we'd love to!
-We have a newly reformed Board of Trustees and several enthusiastic members and volunteers.
-They are eager to educate the community about our work, and the power of the Community Land Trust model for supporting a thriving community.
+We are eager to educate the community about power of the Community Land Trust model for supporting a thriving community.
 If you would like to schedule a speaker from Homeward Bound CLT to come speak at an upcoming event, please contact us to ask for our speaker request form.
 This allows us to prepare properly for your specific event.
 You can also email us at email@example.com.

 While this is technically something Homeward Bound could do, residents of Jefferson and Clallam Counties are incredibly lucky to already have established land trusts for agricultural and/or conservation purposes.
 The Jefferson Land Trust and North Olympic Land Trust are well-established entities with deep experience protecting land for agricultural and conservation use in our region.
 As a CLT, the unique benefit Homeward Bound Community Land Trust brings is our specific emphasis on holding land for affordable housing.
 In addition, Homeward Bound CLT also has the option to develop land for community-based economic development and resilience.
 We are eager to partner with the Jefferson Land Trust to address the housing and land access aspects that make up a resilient, localized food system.